alibaba/anyproxy/README.md

 #### step 2 - generate a rootCA and trust it
 * you should do this when it is the first time to start anyproxy
 * execute ``sudo anyproxy --root`` ,follow the instructions on screen
 * [important!]you will see some tip like *rootCA generated at : ~/.anyproxy_certs... . ``cd`` to that directory, add/trust the rootCA.crt file to your system keychain.
-In OSX, you may do that by open the *crt file directly
+In OSX, you may do that by open the \*.crt file directly
 * when debug https requests, you have to trust this rootCA on all of your clients.

 #### to intercept(decrypt) https requests